1. Add real foliage to your artificial tree

 6. Display baubles on branches in glass vases

-Decorate foliage branches with baubles and display them in glass vases to extend the effect of the Christmas tree.
-If you have a real tree positioned in the corner of a room, you can cut the branches from the back of this without impacting the appearance of the tree.
+Decorate foliage branches with baubles and display them in glass vases to bring the effect of the Christmas tree to different parts of your home.
+If you have a real tree positioned in the corner of a room, cut branches from the back of it without impacting the appearance of the tree.
 Wire the baubles to the branches to keep them in place.

 7. Welcome guests with a fabulously festive entrance

 Create a festive entrance to excite friends and family as soon as they enter the house.
-Fill your hall table with mini-trees, potted ivy, candles, foliage and plates of Christmas ornaments to create an opulent atmosphere and a warm welcome.
+Top your hall table with mini-trees, potted ivy, candles, foliage and Christmas ornaments to create an opulent atmosphere and a warm winter welcome.